patmorin/us/responses-jctb-i.md

 - L135: \ell-ranking was defined, not vertex \ell-ranking, at the beginning of the paper.
 Also the definition in L135-137 is much clearer and easier to understand.
 Why not adding it as an equivalent one when you provide the definition first?

+We have have changed removed the "vertex" qualifier here.
+We have also changed the first paragraph of the paper to use this more natural definition of $\ell$-ranking.
+The alternative definition (which is more useful in proofs)